Behaviour Support Specialists have expertise in supporting children when their behaviour affects their learning or participation in the community.

 - plan development

-- collaborative sessions with other people your child is involved with
+- collaborative sessions with other people involved with your child

-- between visit follow-up phone calls and Skype sessions
+- between visit follow-up phone calls and Zoom sessions

 This approach ensure outcomes are achieved as soon as possible, and you have support all the way and your child is supported across all environments.

-Our qualified Stepping Stones Triple P regularly run the 3 Stepping Stones Triple P Seminars for parents and carers.
-Check our calender for current dates.
+Our qualified Stepping Stones Triple P presenters regularly run the three Stepping Stones Triple P Seminars for parents and carers.
+Check our calendar for current dates.